Predicting Exporters with Machine Learning: Results

-Eventually, the reason why BART-MIA performs better in Specificity and, in turn, on AUC and Balanced Accuracy is that smaller firms are more likely non-exporters, thus our relative number of \textit{true negatives} (i.e., non-exporters) is higher than \textit{true positives} with BART-MIA.
+Since BART-MIA is able to include the \textit{missingness} of any single feature as an additional predictor (i.e., as yet another \textit{branch} of the regression tree), we understand why it outperforms other methods, which instead simply drop from computation companies that have any missing values in predictors.

+Finally, a simple comparison between the accuracy of BART and the one of BART-MIA allows us to quantify what is the gain in considering the predictive power of missing values.
+Overall, we observe a $14.4\%$ increase in ROC, which we take as our baseline measure of prediction accuracy.
 We will further discuss the trade-off between Specificity and Sensitivity once we challenge our results in Section \ref{sec: discontinuous}.
-Suffice it to say here that, in general, predicting true exporters is made difficult by the presence of heterogeneous exporting patterns, when firms export in some years and not in others, hence some uncertainty as summarized by Sensitivity values in Table \ref{tab:horse_race}.
+Suffice it to say here that, in general, predicting true exporters is made difficult by the presence of temporary trade, i.e., when firms export in some years and not in others, thus breaking the time series.